CBD Isolate vs Full Spectrum vs Broad Spectrum

 Cannabichromene (CBC): CBC is one of the many powerful cannabinoids found in the Cannabis sativa plant and is mainly used to assist with pain and inflammation.*

-CBD and CBC are both highly effective when targeting the perception of pain found in our body's nervous system and organs.
+CBD and CBC are highly effective when targeting the perception of discomfort in our body's nervous system and organs.
 Click here to learn more about CBC.

-Cannabigerol (CBG): CBG is also a non-psychoactive cannabinoid that generally assists our brain and nervous system when experiencing unhealthy elevated mood levels.*
+Cannabigerol (CBG): CBG is a non-psychoactive cannabinoid that assists our brain and nervous system when experiencing unhealthy elevated mood levels.*

 An interesting fact about CBG is that other cannabinoids are formed from the breaking down of CBG.
-CBG is also found to possess benefits for supporting inflammation reduction.* Click here to learn more about CBG.
+CBG is also found to possess benefits for supporting discomfort.* Click here to learn more about CBG.

 Cannabinol (CBN): CBN is often sold as a sleep aid.* Anecdotal evidence shows CBN could be a powerful sedative when taken in large doses.

-CBN is found in Cannabis in small concentrations.
+CBN is found in the cannabis plant in small concentrations.
 It is the most like THC, but without the psychoactive effect.* Click here to learn more about CBN.

 What are the differences between Full Spectrum vs Broad Spectrum CBD and Isolate CBD oils?